Metrics Agent

 Metrics Agent supports two kinds of rules: recording rules and alerting rules.
 Both have a similar syntax, but a different use case.

-Recording rules are used to calculate new metrics from already existing ones.
-This can be useful for computationally expensive queries in dashboards.
-To speed them up, a recording rule can be created which evaluates the query in a defined interval and stores the result as a new metric.
-This new metric can then be used in dashboard queries.
+Recording rules calculate new metrics from existing ones.
+This is useful for computationally expensive queries in dashboards.
+To speed them up, create a recording rule that evaluates the query at a defined interval and stores the result as a new metric.
+Use this new metric in dashboard queries.

-Alerting rules are used to define alert conditions (based on PromQL).
+Alerting rules define alert conditions (based on PromQL).
 When those conditions are true, Metrics Agent sends an alert to the connected Alertmanager instances.
 Alertmanager then sends notifications to users about alerts.

-When creating alerting or recording rules, the prometheus.nine.ch/<your metrics agent name>: scrape label must be added with the name of the Metrics Agent instance.
+When creating alerting or recording rules, add the prometheus.nine.ch/<your metrics agent name>: scrape label with the name of the Metrics Agent instance.
 This assigns the created rule to the Metrics Agent instance.

 The following example alerting rule will alert once a job can not reach the configured pods (targets) anymore: